May 30, 2016. Updated 8/17/2022

-In his book titled, "A Universe from Nothing: Why There Is Something Rather Than Nothing" (2012), physicist Lawrence Krauss asserts that the stars were "kind enough to explode" in a sacrificial act akin to Jesus dying on the cross.
-He continues and states that "the elements - the carbon, nitrogen, oxygen, iron, all the things that matter for evolution" were created in stars and afterward found their way to Earth where they could "get into your body", making it possible for us to be here today.
+In his book titled, "A Universe from Nothing: Why There Is Something Rather Than Nothing" (2012), physicist Lawrence Krauss asserts that the stars were "kind enough to have exploded" in a sacrificial act akin to Jesus dying on the cross, saying, "I suppose that qualifies them as much as anything else for the role of saviors" (pg.
+19).
+Dr. Krauss writes that the essential elements for life, such as carbon, nitrogen, oxygen, iron, were "made in the fiery cores of stars" (pg.
+18).

+The first point we shall address are the ingredients that Krauss claims are created within the nuclear furnaces of stars.
 A star is predominately composed of hydrogen and helium.
 These two gases also happen to be the lightest elements of the 118 listed on the Periodic Table.
 Elements for life, such as carbon, nitrogen, and oxygen are thought to form via fusion reactions within the star.
 Heavier elements are likely formed when the star explodes in a violent event called a supernova.
 In this way, after many cycles of new and dying stars, we should end up with the 118 elements known today.

-This may appear to support Krauss' secular world-view, however, in both cases, the glycine molecule consisted of a Carbon 13 isotope signature.
+These findings appear to support Krauss' secular world-view.
+However, in both cases, glycine consisted of a Carbon 13 isotope signature.
 The most abundant Carbon isotope found on Earth and in all living organisms is Carbon 12.
-Carbon 13 is extremely rare (1%) compared to Carbon 12 (98.9%).
-In fact, astronomers were able to rule out contamination from Earth by identifying the Carbon 13 isotope of the glycine found in and around both comets, rather than the terrestrial Carbon 12 isotope.
-This is similar to when, as recently as 2014, secularists believed that comets brought water to Earth, but found that the water on comets consisted of the heavier deuterium, not the terrestrial H2O.
+Carbon 13 is extremely rare (1%) compared to Carbon 12 (99%).
+Astronomers were able to rule out contamination from Earth by identifying the Carbon 13 isotope of the glycine.
+We also know that only the simplest of amino acids, like glycine and alanine, are capable of forming in the freezing temperatures of outer space (the more complex amino acids require liquid water).
+This is similar to when, in 2014, scientists believed that comets brought water to Earth, but found that the water on comets consisted of the heavier deuterium, not the terrestrial H2O.
 This forced scientists to conclude that "this kind of comet could not have brought water to the Earth."

-A team of scientists encased glycine in ice to test the molecule's potential to survive entry aboard an icy comet.
+A team of scientists encased glycine in ice to test its potential to survive entry aboard an icy comet.
 They also blasted the ice-encased glycine with proton beams to simulate atmospheric radiation.
 This experiment showed that "The ice offered some protection from the radiation-induced destruction of glycine that the researchers were going for."
-These results, combined with the fact that the Carbon 13 isotope of glycine is so rare on Earth (1%), clearly show that glycine is not likely to have been deposited from an Earth-bound comet.
+These results, combined with the fact that the Carbon 13 isotope of glycine is so rare on Earth (1%), show that terrestrial glycine is not likely to have been deposited from an Earth-bound comet.

 Sabz, S. (2016, May 30).
 Forget Jesus, the stars died for you.
-Retrieved from http://scienceandbibleresearch.com/forget-jesus-the-stars-died-for-you.html
+Retrieved from https://scienceandbibleresearch.com/forget-jesus-the-stars-died-for-you.html